 "When looking for a place to call home, the river and Richmond drew them in."
-Edith Cooper and Katherine Bradley hunkered down at 1, Paragon – now part of the Riverhouse in 1899.
+Edith and Katherine hunkered down at 1, Paragon – now part of the Riverhouse in 1899.
 It became a literary and artistic hub back in the day and W.B.
 Yeats, John Ruskin and Browning flocked to them until the ‘Michaels’ death in 1914.

 Seventy years later, Mr and Mrs Trinder, also drawn by the river, bought the crumbling townhouses as a family home and bed and breakfast before developing the first boutique hotel and restaurant in Richmond.